 Land Information New Zealand (LINZ) and the Department of Conservation (DOC) commissioned EDS to investigate whether existing management tools could be used more effectively, or whether new tools were needed, to protect natural landscapes in the region.

-Jerome Sheppard, LINZ Deputy Chief Executive of Crown Property, said the report had provided valuable insights into how we could all continue to work together to become even better kaitiaki of this precious land.
+Jerome Sheppard, LINZ Deputy Chief Executive of Crown Property, said the report has provided valuable insights into how we can all continue to work together to become even better kaitiaki of this precious land.

 “We’ll be working through the recommendations together to see where further improvements can be made and building on the great alignment already happening in the Mackenzie Basin,” he said.

-Mackenzie District Council Chief Executive, Suzette van Aswegen, said the study had useful content that could add value to the work currently being done by the Mackenzie Basin Agency Alignment Programme.
+Mackenzie District Council Chief Executive Suzette van Aswegen said the study “has useful content that could add value to the work currently being done by the Mackenzie Basin Agency Alignment Programme”.

-Fergus Power, Waitaki District Council Chief Executive, noted that the authors recommend notifying revised provisions for the Mackenzie Basin part of the proposed Waitaki District Plan and giving them immediate legal effect.
+Waitaki District Council Chief Executive Fergus Power noted that the authors recommend notifying revised provisions for the Mackenzie Basin part of the proposed Waitaki District Plan and giving them immediate legal effect.

-“The perceived deficiencies outlined are being considered by officers and will be raised with the Mayor and Councillors as draft chapters of the new District Plan are drafted.”
+Fergus Power said that the release of this report is “timely” for the Waitaki District Council’s district plan review.
+“The perceived deficiencies outlined are being considered by officers and will be raised with the Mayor and Councillors as draft chapters of the new district plan are drafted,” he said.